 We are often asked ‘How can I translate a video into English‘ or other languages?

-There are several options depending on whether e.g you need to translate the transcript to English or video subtitling or if voice recording is required.
+There are several options depending on your needs.
+Whether you need to translate transcripts to English, subtitling and/or anything else, VEQTA can provide.

-The broad steps behind a translated video creation by the video translator are:
+The broad steps behind a translated video created by the video translator in Malaysia are:

 - Video Transcription